ibm-cloud-docs/cephaas/s3_cert_view.md

 # View S3 certificate expiration date and status
 {: #viewing-sds-s3-certificate-details-sds}

-S3 TLS certificates are required to encrypt the S3 traffic and prevent Man in the Middle (MITM) attacks.
+S3 TLS certificates are required to encrypt the S3 traffic and prevent `Man in the Middle` (MITM) attacks.

 This section provides guidance on how to view the expiration date and status of the S3 SSL certificate.
 {: shortdesc}

-## View S3 certificate details using the UI
+## View S3 certificate details by using the UI
 {: #view-sds-s3-certificate-using-ui}
 {: ui}